-Teaching your children how to grasp and apply the fruits of the Spirit (love, patience, kindness, etc.) is key to their spiritual development.
+Teaching your children how to grasp and apply the fruits of the Spirit (love, store patience, view kindness, treatment etc.) is key to their spiritual development.
 But along with this instruction comes an equally important teaching on how to avoid the evil influences of the world.
 Just as there are fruits of the Spirit, so there are the forbidden fruits, called the deeds of the flesh.
 “Now the deeds of the flesh are evident, which are: immorality, impurity, sensuality, idolatry, sorcery, enmities, strife, jealousy, outbursts of anger, disputes, dissensions, factions, envying, drunkenness, and carousing.”
 (Galatians 5:19-21).
 One of the foremost of these forbidden fruits, as the Bible warns, is sorcery.
 The practice of sorcery, along with its bedfellows (wizardry and witchcraft), is incredibly dangerous and should be considered a deadly influence on children.
 The entertainment of such practices has historically served as the final groundwork to destroy a child’s life or an entire kingdom.
 Manasseh, one of Israel’s Kings embraced sorcery, witchcraft, and wizardry when he was a young boy of twelve years.
 Because of this influence, his life was ruined and the nation he led suffered through one of its lowest periods in history.

 The following Scriptures include warnings God puts in His Word regarding sorcery, witchcraft, and wizardry: